 I Disagree With Muller While Agreeing That What He Criticizes Is Shocking

 The challenge of Muller’s failure to engage with metrics becomes apparent when he casually uses numbers to support his position.
-It shows a person who has limited understanding of metrics.
+It shows a person who has a limited understanding of metrics.
 His knowledge of business seems equally poor.
 He claims evidence shows a problem for the firm.
 I agree there is a problem, certainly for society and likely for the firm, but the evidence he presents doesn’t really show this.

 The Mylan Case

 The case he discusses is that of Mylan, who sell the Epipen.
 The company bought the rights to sell the Epipen.
-Without meaningful competition they were able to greatly increase the price to vulnerable people who had no option but to buy it.
+Without meaningful competition, they were able to greatly increase the price to vulnerable people who had no option but to buy it.
 I am not an expert on this but it looks like a frightening story of greed and lack of meaningful regulation.

 Ripping Off Consumers To Benefit Shareholders

 To my mind, there is a clear villain in this piece.
 Pay for performance metrics are certainly part of the story but they only incentivize people to do what the firm sets as the targets.
 The real villain is the simplistic idea that firms are there only to maximize shareholder value.
 The company seemed to incentivize the executives to try to maximize shareholder value by ripping off vulnerable customers.
 It is pretty despicable but it is a logical consequence of Milton Friedman’s argument that this is all that firms are for.
 Friedman did put in a caveat into his argument about ethics but I see this as an ethical joker, see Friedman’s Ethical Joker.
 In Friedman’s theory what should not be done for reasons of ethics is unspecified and so seems just like a get-out-of-jail-free card if the political pressure becomes too hot.